albertofp/dotfiles/notes/books/terraform_up_and_running/notes.md

   Simply run `terraform init` again to make the backend changes take effect.

   Note: the _backend_ block does not support the use of variables

+### How to Create Reusable Infrastructure with Terraform Modules